ORCHARD PARK, N.Y. -- Buckle your seat belts: the Buffalo Bills' next major contract negotiation is right around the corner.

-Byrd, of course, was in negotiations with the Bills for over a year until he signed a lucrative, five-year deal with the New Orleans Saints last month, so he's probably not the first person that Bills fans would want talking to Spiller.
+Byrd, of course, was in negotiations with the Bills for over a year until he signed a lucrative, six-year deal with the New Orleans Saints last month, so he's probably not the first person that Bills fans would want talking to Spiller.

 Byrd was franchised last offseason and chose not to sign his tender, sitting out the offseason program and most of training camp.
 Spiller, on the other hand, was with his teammates Tuesday.

 "The biggest thing is, I'm here.
 Last year, Byrd and his situation was different and he didn't show up," Spiller said.
 "And it worked out in his favor.
 But I'm here, ready to work."

 Spiller was asked if he was taking part in the voluntary workouts as a sign of "good faith" in the upcoming negotiations.

 "No, this is a lot of different things.
 I'm not the type of guy that -- I love being around my teammates.
 I love working out.
 So, is that going to boost anything?
 Who knows," Spiller said.
 "I can only control what I do.
 I can't worry about anything else.
 I understand that this is a business.
 Decisions have to be made.
 You have to respect that.
 But being here has nothing to do with that stuff."